 How to care for a sunburn

 - The initial step is to cool down the site of the sunburn by taking a bath or shower.
 Make sure that the water is tepid or room temperature.
 An alternative is applying a cool, damp cloth on the burn for about 15 minutes.
-This must be done several times throughout the day.
+Perform this several times throughout the day.

 - If there are blisters present, leave them intact.
 This will help speed up the healing and prevent infection from developing in case the blisters open.
-Make sure that the blisters are covered for protection if needed especially if they rub against clothing.
+Cover the blisters for protection especially if they rub against clothing.

-- Pain caused by the sunburn can be reduced by providing pain medications.
+- Reduce the pain by providing pain medications.

 When to consult a doctor

-- Sunburn covers a wide area or severe in nature
+- The burn covers a wide area or severe in nature

 - Individual has high fever, chills, nausea, rash or intense pain